codeherald/documentation/README.md

 CodeHerald is like “if-this-then-that” for GitHub.
 It listens to events in your GitHub repositories and triggers actions, based on the rules you create.

+?> Heard of [Phabricator](https://phabricator.com/)?
+CodeHerald borrowed the general idea and part of the name from Phabricator [Herald](https://secure.phabricator.com/herald/).
+Sadly, Phabricator has been discontinued on June 1st, 2021.

 ## How does it work?

 1. Sign-up on CodeHerald with your GitHub account and select repositories